LifsaDev/myjum/README.md

-# e-commerce-website
+# E-commerce-website

 A commercial store dealingg in a wide range of products;
-An almost look-alike of Jumia
+An clone of the Jumia wwebsite

 ## Techs used:
   * JS-Application logic